H-ANSEN/StrEvaluate/README.md

 # #️⃣ StrEvaluate
 > Dead simple, small, fast expression evaluation in **Java**.

 **StrEvaluate** has no external dependencies.
-Releases are avalible via Github Packages or `.jar` packages, found under "releases".
+Releases are avalible via `Github Packages` or `.jar` file found under _"releases"_.
 To add and use StrEvaluate as a dependency use:
 ```Xml
 <dependency>
   <groupId>com.h_ansen</groupId>